invent2017/project-proposals-rchl/proposal2.0.md

 # iCube™
-## pls approve this thenk

-* The perfect fidget cube remote controller, tailored just for you
+## the perfect fidget cube remote controller, tailored just for you

 * For use with both phone and computer, but optimised for computer
 * A scroller to scroll up and down a webpage
 * Up/down/left/right buttons